Single Autoresponder

 Autoresponder Text Block

-Provide your visitor with the relevant information as efficiently as possible... short and sweet.
+Provide your visitors with the relevant information as efficiently as possible... short and sweet.
 Unless your visitors are expecting a lengthy discourse from you, it's best not to impose upon their time.
 So...

 Links belong right in the flow of the copy.
 Text links to your site's pages, other sites, your order page, etc., must flow naturally within the context of your email.